danieldavilaaleman/16S_End2End/README.md

 - Taxonomic classification against the **[SILVA version 138.2](https://benjjneb.github.io/dada2/training.html)** database.
 - Alpha and beta diversity analysis.
 - Differential abundance testing with **[MaAsLin3](https://huttenhower.sph.harvard.edu/maaslin3)**.
+- Visualizations generations.

 ## 📖 What is 16S rRNA gene sequencing?
 The 16S rRNA gene is highly conserved in all bacteria and archaea, making it a universal marker to identify microorganisms within a biological sample.
 The 16S rRNA gene sequencing is a widely used method to study microbial community composition and diversity.

+##  Biological question?
+How does the gut microbiome composition differ between feeding tolerant and intolerant preterm infants?
+Data reference from: https://doi.org/10.1099/jmm.0.002138.